VPS Security; How To Secure Your VPS to Not Get Hacked?

 Once you get control of your VPS hosting server from your service provider, the first thing that you should do is to change the password.
 Use a strong password that is unpredictable and more personalizes only you can remember.
 It will ensure VPS security and avoid data breaches.

-The Brute force attacks are normally focused on the ordinary password generated by the servers.
-Brute force attacks are done to infiltrate your system.
+The Brute force attacks generally focus on the servers’ ordinary passwords.
+Brute force attacks are made to infiltrate your system.
 Complex passwords are difficult to crack.
 It is nearly impossible to reach your files on the server when the password is secure.

 - Use a minimum 12 character password